sikopet/blog/posts/linux-performance-analysis.md

 ..
 ACCESS:
 * `f`,`o`  - the process has a file open for reading or writing
-* `c`      - the process's current directory is on the filesystenm
+* `c`      - the process's current directory is on the filesystem
 * `e`, `t` - the process is currently executing a file
 * `r`      - the process's root directory (set with `chroot`) in on the filesystem
 * `m`, `s` - the process has mapped a file or shared library